 Venetian Influence: Style Meets Substance

 Albrecht Dürer’s artistic transformation during his time in Venice is clearly reflected in the Portrait of a Young Venetian Woman.
 Before 1505, much of his work followed the Northern Gothic tradition—emphasizing intricate detail, symbolic content, and religious themes.
 His engravings, such as The Knight, Death, and the Devil and St. Jerome in His Study, are masterpieces of intellectual complexity.
 But in Venice, Dürer began to incorporate the Italian focus on naturalism, idealized forms, and human emotion.
-The portrait reflects this shift not just in technique, but in attitude.

 The Portrait’s Place in Dürer’s Oeuvre